xaverdh/hfish/README.md

 ## What it is

 This is the main repository of hfish, a reimplementation of the [fish shell][fish-shell] in haskell.
-It is not, however, an exact copy of fish (that wouldn't be possible anyway, since to my knowledge there is no formal specification of the fish language).
+This is not, however, an exact replica of fish (that wouldn't be possible anyway, since to my knowledge there is no formal specification of the fish language).
-Refer to the Syntax section for details on the differences.
+Refer to the [Syntax](#syntax) section for details on the differences.
   [fish-shell]: https://github.com/fish-shell/fish-shell/

 ## Prerequisites and Dependencies